nkoehring/k0r.386/index.md

 ---
 title: 'index'
+uris: [
+  { label: 'Click here for a more classical version', uri: 'https://koehr.in/' }, ]
 ---
 This is the homepage of Norman Köhring, a programmer, OpenSource enthusiast and hacker based in Berlin, Germany.